-- Foster homes for dogs should have a secure fenced yard or you must agree to take the dog out on a leash several times a day.
+- Foster homes for dogs should have a securely fenced yard or you must agree to take the dog out on a leash several times a day.

 - Foster parents may be asked to schedule visits between the foster pet and prospective adopters.

 - FHS may schedule visits to potential foster homes.

 - If necessary, FHS may remove a foster animal for any reason.